 MVG = mean mitral valvular gradient

-Mitral valvular flow is proportional to cardiac output.
-This equation assumes that no mitral regurgitation is present and the mitral valve area remains constant.
-With this equation, it is clear that if the mitral valve area remains constant and the cardiac output increases, the mitral valve gradient will increase exponentially — as previously described using the modified Bernoulli equation.
+Without intracardiac shunting and without aortic or mitral valve regurgitation, mitral valvular flow is identical to cardiac output.
+The Gorlin equation assumes that no shunt or left-sided valvular regurgitation is present and the mitral valve area remains constant.
+Then if mitral valve area remains constant and the cardiac output increases, the mitral valve gradient will increase exponentially — as previously described using the modified Bernoulli equation.

-The ECG in mitral stenosis is often normal early in disease.
-The most common finding is left atrial enlargement (P mitrale), but this finding disappears if the patient enters atrial fibrillation.
+The ECG in mitral stenosis is often normal early in the disease.
+The most common finding is left atrial enlargement (P mitrale), but this finding is lost if the patient develops atrial fibrillation.
 Right heart strain may produce findings of right axis deviation and right ventricular hypertrophy on ECG.
-In pure mitral stenosis, left ventricular hypertrophy would be absent.
+In isolated mitral stenosis, left ventricular hypertrophy is absent.

 Treatment – Mitral Stenosis

-Preload reduction with diuretics and salt restriction can relieve symptoms if mitral stenosis if pulmonary hypertension is present.
+Preload reduction with diuretics and salt restriction can relieve symptoms of mitral stenosis if pulmonary hypertension is present.
 Many patients experience symptoms only when the heart rate is elevated, as tachycardia decreases diastolic filling time significantly.
-Therefore, the use of beta blockers can be beneficial, at times, especially in patients with predominantly exertional symptoms.
+Therefore, the use of beta-blockers can occasionally be beneficial, especially in patients with predominantly exertional symptoms.

-Definitive treatment includes Percutaneous Balloon Mitral Valvotomy (PBMV).
-In this procedure, a catheter is inserted through the femoral vein into the right heart, then across the interatrial septum into the left atrium, and finally down across the stenotic mitral valve.
+The definitive treatments for mitral stenosis include percutaneous balloon mitral valvotomy (PBMV).
+In this procedure, a catheter is inserted through the femoral vein into the right heart, then across the interatrial septum into the left atrium, and finally across the stenotic mitral valve.
 A balloon is then inflated, fracturing the calcium deposits and relieving the stenosis.
-Unlike valvuloplasty in the setting of aortic stenosis, PBMV is highly successful with a low rate of restenosis.
+Unlike valvuloplasty for aortic stenosis, PBMV is highly successful when the valve anatomy is favorable with a low rate of restenosis.
 Complications include residual mitral regurgitation, a persistent atrial septal defect and, rarely, calcium embolization.

 Surgical approaches to manage mitral stenosis include closed commissurotomy, open commissurotomy and mitral valve replacement.

-This requires the use of a cardiopulmonary bypass machine, significantly increasing cost and complication rates of the procedure.
-However, the surgeon is able to debride calcifications on the mitral valve, remove left atrial thrombi if found, and remove the left atrial appendage — a common site for thrombi formation.
+Open commissurotomy requires the use of cardiopulmonary bypass, significantly increasing cost and complication rates of the procedure.
+However, if necessary, the surgeon can debride calcifications on the mitral valve, remove any left atrial thrombi and remove the left atrial appendage — a common site for thrombus formation.
 Open commissurotomy is the treatment of choice in patients with known left atrial thrombi or mitral stenosis with concurrent severe mitral valve calcifications.

 Mitral valve replacement

-2. Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine
+- Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine.
+2011; 9th edition.